andyli/jQueryExternForHaxe/README.md

 --macro js.jquery.Config.addPlugin('jPlugin.JQueryPlugIn')
 ```

+Note that currently import statements are not supported in the plugin extern modules.
+Please use fully-qualified names for types not existed in top-level or `js.jquery`. (see [#20](https://github.com/andyli/jQueryExternForHaxe/issues/20))

 ## License

 jQueryExtern is released in the public domain.
 NO WARRANTY EXPRESSED OR IMPLIED.
 USE AT YOUR OWN RISK.